sabaelhilo/BankAccountExample/README.md

 -- one solution to the problem would be to provide a global lock object this would solve the deadlock problem but again not ideal<br>
 -- what if I use the account id to enforce a lock order?
 This would prevent the deadlock<br>

+Another completely different approach which I implemented is using Multiverse's implementation of transactions.
+Using STM instead of locks ensures atomic behavior and prevents deadlocks.